 Translation: “O!
 My Lord forgive and have Mercy and You are the Best of Merciful.”

-The 10 Lessons Of Ramadan 1st Ashra
+The 10 lessons of Ramadan’s 1st Ashra

 While you seek mercy from Allah, be merciful to your fellow beings as well.
 Allah certainly loves those who are good to others.
 In fact, the objective of the first Ashra is to practice being merciful and kind to our fellow beings.
 Among numerous lessons that the 1st Ashra teaches us, we can enlist a handful as beneath:

-- The month of Ramadan is one in which Allah multiplies our good deeds, expunges our sins and raises our ranks.
+- The month of Ramadan is one in which Allah multiplies our good deeds, expunges our sins, and raises our ranks.
 This month gets its name because it wipes off our sins and permits us to do more virtuous deeds during the holy month.